-With Lorna Ewart this year’s International MicroNanoConference has an appealing name on the ‘playlist’.
-London based Ewart leads the Microphysiological Centre of Excellence, Innovative Medicines’ at the famous multinational pharmaceutical company Astra Zenica.
-She fits the profile of the conference perfectly; the industrial scientists.
+With Lorna Ewart, this year’s international MicroNano Conference has an appealing name on the ‘playlist’.
+Cambridge based Ewart leads the Microphysiological Centre of Excellence, part of the Innovative Medicines unit at the famous global biopharmaceutical company AstraZeneca.
+A preparational conversation with her shows how well she fits the profile the conference is aiming at: the industrial scientists.

 There is the connection.
 Organ on chip now links with big data and big pharma.

-Why did Lorna Ewart decide to join the iMNC conference on December 12 and 13 in Amsterdam?
-“I am passionate about the subject and want to contribute to building momentum for it” she says.
-It sounds like a scientist.
-At the same time highly pragmatic, “I want to see what I can learn from the audience, there where two disciplines come together”.
-Crossovers inspire and show new directions.
-“And I hope to become aware of new opportunities for future collaborations”.
+Why was Lorna Ewart keen to join the conference on December 12 and 13 in Amsterdam?
+“I am passionate about the subject and want to participate in building momentum” she says.
+This sounds like a scientist.
+At the same time highly pragmatic, “I also want to see what I can learn from the audience”.
+Cross-overs inspire and show new directions.
+“I hope build my knowledge of opportunities for future collaborations”.
 Ewart hints towards new research programs, whether or not based on European grants.

-What remains is the promising perspective rising from the fact Astra Zenica is already applying organs-on-chip technology for testing.
-Most of the experiences are still ‘unpublished’.
-“It is mainly about safety assessment in the domain of drugs delivery” Lorna Ewart points out.
-The company also uses the technology to develop “a framework to help scientists defining key element in drugs discovery”.
-It is not only about the complexity of bringing together biology and chip technology.
-But also of both biosensors and big data.
-“We wish to reduce this complexity to the simplest unit and build systems in a logical way so that they help our scientists understand the response of human cells”.
+What remains is the promising perspective that AstraZeneca is already applying organs-on-chip technology.
+Most of the experiences are still unpublished.
+“It is mainly about safety assessment in the domain of drug discovery” Lorna Ewart points out.
+Besides, the company uses the technology to develop “a framework to guide scientists defining key needs and gaps in drug discovery”.
+The driver is not only the complexity of bringing together biology and chip technology, but also biosensors and big data.
+“We wish to bring this complexity down to the simplest unit and build systems in a logical way so that they help our scientists understand the response of human cells”.

-Big pharma and big data, it really is a small world, thanks to the MicroNano technology.
+Big pharma and big data, it really is a small world, thanks to the micronano technology.